muratkeremozcan/cctdd/ch07-ModalYesNo/ModalYesNo.md

 We added click handler tests for the Yes and No buttons (Red 5, 6), and added the props to the component with types, args and onClick attributes (Green 5, 6).

 To ensure that the component can be used with conditional rendering, we created a helper function, a parent component that includes a boolean conditional render, in the component test (Refactor 6).

 ## Takeaway

-* The visual results of the component test can aid with refactoring the component as well as designing it.
+- The visual results of the component test can aid with refactoring the component as well as designing it.
+- As we also saw in chapter one, TypeScript and ESlint can also serve as "tests" that give us a Red.